Mississauga City Centre: Public transit

 Mississauga City Centre is well-served by MiWay and GO Transit.
 The City Centre Transit Terminal is the city's main transit terminal and hosts 21 MiWay bus routes and one Brampton Transit–operated bus rapid transit (named Züm) route.
 GO Transit buses serve the nearby Square One Bus Terminal.
-The under-construction Hurontario LRT will serve the terminal via a spur along Rathburn Road.
+The under-construction Hurontario LRT (officially called the Hazel McCallion Line) will serve the terminal via a spur along Rathburn Road.

 Roads

 The four key arteries in the city centre are Hurontario Street, Confederation Parkway, Burnhamthorpe Road, Rathburn Road.
 The former two run north-south and the latter east-west.
 Secondary streets such as City Centre drive, Centre View drive and Duke of York boulevard are smaller roads in the core.
 Duke of York Boulevard and Square One Drive intersect south of Rathburn road, at which location exists the city's only roundabout.
 Highway 403 forms the northern boundary of the city centre and provides access to it from interchanges at Hurontario Street and Mavis Road, with the latter accessed via Centre View Drive, which runs alongside the freeway and branches off eastbound from the interchange.